willroberts/raven-shield-2020/SERVERS.md

 1. Enter the game's system directory with `cd /opt/rs/system`
 1. Start the game with `wine UCC.exe server -ini=RavenShield.init -serverconf=Server.ini`

 This will start the server attached to your current terminal window.
-You will need to configure your OS to more reliably run the server, including automatically restarting it if it crashes.
-For basic use cases, background the process with `&` or use an terminal windowing app like `screen`.
-For longer-term reliability, look into process managers like `systemd` and `monit`.
+In order to reliably keep the process running and restart it if it fails, create a `systemd` unit file based on the docs [here](https://www.digitalocean.com/community/tutorials/understanding-systemd-units-and-unit-files).